derpaderborner/myMplayer/README.md

 myMplayer
 ========

-myMplayer is a webinterface for mplayer.
+myMplayer is a JSON-RPC Server and a webinterface for mplayer.
 It's still in an early development stage.

 Requirements
 ============